gunta/slidont/DEPLOYMENT.md

 ## Troubleshooting

 ### Frontend shows "Error" connection status
-- Check that `VITE_CONVEX_URL` is set correctly in Vercel
+- Check that `VITE_CONVEX_URL` is set correctly in Cloudflare Pages or Vercel
 - Verify your Convex deployment is running
-- Check Vercel build logs for errors
+- Check build logs for errors

+### Build fails on Cloudflare Pages
+- Make sure you're using Bun (Cloudflare Pages supports Bun)
+- Check that all dependencies are in `package.json`
+- Review build logs in Cloudflare dashboard
+- Ensure workspace dependencies are properly resolved
+- Try running `bun install` locally to verify

 ### Build fails on Vercel
 - Make sure you're using Node.js 18+ or Bun